phanstudio/sei-devlogs/_posts/2024-09-29-caller-in-smart-contracts.md

 ---
 layout: default
-title: "whats a caller in smart contracts and explain calls"
+title: "Whats a caller in smart contracts and explain calls"
 date: 2024-09-29
 ---